skatejs/skatejs/README.md

 <x-player></x-player>
 ```

-If you're something like React or Skate to render this component, you don't have to write any imperative code to remove that attribute as the virtual DOM implementations will do that for you.
+If you're using something like React or Skate to render this component, you don't have to write any imperative code to remove that attribute as the virtual DOM implementations will do that for you.

 The nice part about thinking this way is that you get both a declarative and imperative API for free.
 You can think about this in simpler terms by designing your API around attributes rather than methods.